 - Exclude From Record output is not recorded into any other record target. - Exclude From Grandmaster content cannot be mastered by a grandmaster. - Exclude From Inhibitive Sub content cannot be mastered by an inhibitive submaster - Exclude From Solo content will ignore solo button mode.
-See Fader and Button Configuration (on the facing page) for more information on solo.
+See Fader and Button Configuration (below) for more information on solo.